Archive Best Phones Without Social Media to Buy for Your Kid

 Nokia N225 4G: Simplest Candy Bar

 This candy bar phone is perfect for your child if you only want them to be able to call and text you when they need to.
 At the cheap price of just under $50, you can’t expect much else from Nokia N225.
-It’s plain and simple and doesn’t excite or distract your child, and that’s the main point to keep in mind when buying one of the best phones without social media listed here.
+It’s plain and simple and doesn’t excite or distract your child.
+That’s the main point to keep in mind when buying one of the best phones without social media listed here.

 Its plastic body can’t compare to a rugged phone’s in terms of durability, but it’s decent enough for a starter phone.
 There is only rudimentary internet access available on it, which is a plus in the eyes of many parents.
-To say that the 0.3 MP camera is bad would be an understatement, but then again, you might find it a plus if you don’t want your kid to start on early with selfies.
-Nokia claims its battery can last up to 24 days, so you won’t have to worry about a dead battery if you pick this for your kid.
+To say that the 0.3 MP camera is bad would be an understatement.
+Then again, you might find it a plus if you don’t want your kid to start on early with selfies.
+Nokia claims its battery can last up to 24 days.
+So, you won’t have to worry about a dead battery if you pick this for your kid.

 Pros: